 Step 1: Getting the Light Right

-The Chinese Money Plant is native to the Yunnan province in southwestern China, according to Wikipedia.
-In its natural habitat, it grows in the shade of larger plants—which tells us a lot about its light preferences.
+The Chinese Money Plant hails from the Yunnan province of southwestern China, according to Wikipedia, where it grows in the shade of larger plants.
+That single detail tells you most of what you need to know about its light requirements: it wants brightness, but filtered, not blazing.

-Here’s what I learned the hard way: My first mistake was placing my Pilea near a north-facing window.
-It barely got any direct light, and the plant looked pale and stretched out within weeks.
+My first mistake was parking it by a north-facing window.
+With barely any light to work with, it turned pale and stretched out within weeks.

 Best Light Conditions

-- Ideal spot: East or west-facing window, 1-3 feet from the glass
+- Ideal spot: an east- or west-facing window, 1–3 feet from the glass

-- Avoid: Direct afternoon sun (causes brown scorch marks on leaves)
+- Avoid: direct afternoon sun, which leaves brown scorch marks

-- Too little light: Causes leggy growth and pale leaves
+- Too little light: produces leggy growth and pale leaves

 The Rotation Trick